-Unlike the other monuments where you just stop and stare if you will, the Nelson Monument is a tower where you can get even better views of the city, Princes Street and Calton Hill from the top.
+Unlike the other monuments where you just stop and stare if you will.
+The Nelson Monument is a tower where you can get even better views of the city.
+You can even see Princes Street and Calton Hill from the top.

 It was first built in 1807 to honour Admiral Horatio Nelson’s victory over the French and Spanish in the Battle of Trafalgar.
 He died himself during this mighty battle and it’s a tribute to his life.

 Eventually, it was restored and reopened 2009 and is now open to the public.

 From the top of the tower, you can get a birds-eye view of everyone below and some of the notable sites too.

 Fun fact: a time ball is lowered inside here as the one o’clock gun is fired from Edinburgh castle each day!